akumarkk/mycompany/docs/CVPR/intro.md

 Using computer vision and pattern recognition to identify, analyze, and interact with visual patterns Autonomous vehicles
-Using computer vision and pattern recognition to derive information from images and videos Medical imaging
+Using computer vision and pattern recognition to derive information from images and videos

-Using computer vision and pattern recognition to improve healthcare Security systems
+Security systems
 Using computer vision and pattern recognition to identify suspicious activities, authenticate people, and analyze surveillance video
 Image recognition